On endomorphism algebras of silting complexes over hereditary abelian categories: Preliminaries

 The following fundamental result is due to Happel and Ringel~\cite{HappelRingel}. \begin{lemma} Let $E$ and $F$ be indecomposable objects in $\mathcal{H}$ such that $\Hom_{\der^b(\mathcal{H})}(F, E[1])=0$.
-Then any nonzero homomorphism $f:E\to F$ is a monomorphism or an epimorphism.
-In particular, the endomorphism ring of an indecomposable rigid object is a division algebra. \end{lemma}
+Then any nonzero homomorphism $f:E\to F$ is either a monomorphism or an epimorphism.
+In particular, the endomorphism ring of any indecomposable rigid object is a division algebra. \end{lemma}